nrwl/nx/docs/shared/update.md

 Now, you can inspect `package.json` to see if the changes make sense.
 Sometimes the migration can update a package to a version that is either not allowed or conflicts with another package.
 Feel free to manually apply the desired adjustments.

+{% callout type="note" title="Inspect the changes" %}
-> At this stage, after inspecting the `package.json`, you may wish to manually run the appropriate install command for your workspace (e.g. `npm install`, `yarn`, or `pnpm install`) but in the next step `nx migrate --run-migrations` will also run this automatically for you.
+At this stage, after inspecting the `package.json`, you may wish to manually run the appropriate install command for your workspace (e.g. `npm install`, `yarn`, or `pnpm install`) but in the next step `nx migrate --run-migrations` will also run this automatically for you.
+{% /callout %}

 ### Step 2: Running migrations